dmakram/Development-Guide/Guides/Linux - IT & Network Administrator.md

 ## Linux Distributions

-- Ubuntu - I believe Ubuntu to be the most popular and most stable distribution so far due to its popularity and large User Base
+- Ubuntu - I believe Ubuntu to be the most popular and most stable distribution so far due to its popularity and large User Base.
 - Manjaro - Manjaro is Similar to Ubuntu in that they keep their packages stable before sending out Updates.
-- Elementry - Elementry is
+- Elementry - Elementry is a Mac focused experience built on Ubuntu.

 ### Generally Installation Partitioning